pforret/jekyll.forret.com/_posts/2004/2004-10-21-estimate-of-lines-in-a-log-file.md

   10000  100000 2047887`
 gives us a number of 204 chars/line.

-Let&#8217;s take some more data and combine both:
+Let's take some more data and combine both:
 `# ( head -50000 /var/log/squid/access.log ; tail -50000 /var/log/squid/access.log ) | wc<br />
  100000 1000000 19488905`
 which gives us an average of 195 chars/line.